CELL PHONE Forensics

 More and more people, plaintiffs and defendants alike, leave their electronic footprints on the Internet in web-based email messages outside corporate servers.
 Are you collecting the most important messages for your motion hearings and trials?

-The high precision geographic information people carry around with them in their personal navigation devices, smart watches, and fitness trackers will surprise you.
+The high precision geolocation information people carry around with them in their personal navigation devices, digital watches, and fitness trackers will surprise you.
 Is “Where?” the most important question you can ask of digital forensics today?